rcls/sytyaful/README.md

   levels of nested parentheses.
 Compared with 2 for the Haskell version.
 A bit faster than tree.rs, but not much.

+  Made some progress with unboxing this one.

 * **otree.ml** OCaml.
 Transliteration of S.hs, again specialising everything.
   Top marks for making the `lazy` monad explicit.
-I've always found it deeply ironic that Haskell goes to such great length to hide computational monads, while promoting monads in general.
-Hypocrites.
+I've always found it deeply ironic that Haskell goes to such great length to hide computational monads, while promoting monads in general..

 * **osearch.ml** Ocaml again.
-Unfortunately bottom marks for not having a decent strictness analyzer to match `lazy`.
+Unfortunately not top marks for not having a decent strictness analyzer to match `lazy`.
 So to eek out performance to match the Rust version, we expand some simple code into repetitive line-noise.